Japanese destroyer Tanikaze (1940): Battle of Midway

 On 4 June 1942 Tanikaze escorted the Japanese aircraft carriers at the battle of Midway, intended to destroy the US aircraft carrier fleet.
-However, Admiral Nagumo exposed bombs, fuel, and other munitions in the hanger bay due to rearming his aircraft to land attacks, and when formations of planes from US aircraft carriers attacked, Tanikaze witnessed the sinking of the aircraft carriers Akagi, Kaga, and Sōryū as she attempted to fend off air attacks.
+However, Admiral Nagumo exposed bombs, fuel, and other munitions in the hangar bay due to rearming his aircraft to land attacks, and when formations of planes from US aircraft carriers attacked, Tanikaze witnessed the sinking of the aircraft carriers Akagi, Kaga, and Sōryū as she attempted to fend off air attacks.
 The next day, Tanikaze was sent by Admiral Nagumo to ensure the last IJN aircraft carrier Hiryū had actually sunk, to scuttle her if necessary, and collect any survivors.

 Tanikaze had the unfortunate luck of being seen by 61 US Dauntless dive bombers sent to destroy Hiryū if she was still afloat.
 After they were unable to locate the aircraft carrier (she had sunk about an hour earlier), the dive bombers turned back to simultaneously attack the hapless Japanese destroyer, since their bombs needed to be jettisoned before landing anyway.
 Through aggressive maneuvering (zig zagging) by the ship's commander Katsumi Motoi (勝見 基), not one of the 61 dive bombers managed a direct hit, although shell fragments and shrapnel from a near-miss slashed across the No.3 aft 12.7 cm gun turret and triggering an explosion inside the turret that killed all of its six crew.
 Anti-aircraft fire from the Tanikaze managed to down one of the attacking dive bombers, piloted by Lt.
 Adams of 's VS-5, plunged into the wake of the maneuvering destroyer.
 A short time later, five Boeing B-17 Flying Fortress level bombers operating out of Midway attacked Tanikaze from an elevation of 11000 ft.
 The bombers scored no hits.
 Tanikaze counted 11 bombers during this particular attack due to some of the B-17s making multiple attack runs.
 One of the B-17s accidentally jettisoned its auxiliary fuel tanks along with its bombs and was lost with all its crew (another B-17 was lost due to fuel shortage on its way back as well).
 Tanikaze arrived too late to inspect the Hiryūs hulk, which had already sunk, and instead returned to rendezvous with the combined fleet.